mertia-himanshu/esw-web-app-example/docs/src/main/flows/base-flow.md

 ```

 It will launch application in Browser with an input form.
-* Add a value like '2.13' and click submit.
+* Add a value like '2.13' and '2.18' and click submit.
 * Refresh page
-* You will see formatted ra value in table below the input form.
+* You will see formatted ra and dec value in table below the input form.

 To build the application for its production deployment